jkgithub02/CW2024/README.md

 - State preservation during restarts
 #### 11. Added a leaderboard that sorts and shows the highest scores.
 - Sorts scores in descending order
-- Limited to top 10 scores
+- Sorts scores, then stores the top 10 scores in the `.txt` file
-- Persistent storage in arcade_scores.txt
+- Persistent storage in `arcade_scores.txt`
 #### 12. Added sound effects for taking damage and firing projectiles.
 - Different sounds for shooting, damage, victory and game over
 - Volume control through settings